-Tule Creek Homestead Professional Review and Guide
+Tule Creek Homestead Professional Guide

 "Much remains of the main building at the Tule Creek Homestead (our name for it, not its official name), due to its sturdy concrete and metal construction.
 It’s a fun place to explore—just watch for rattlesnakes.
 Please leave everything as you find it.